OctopusDeploy/docs/docs/projects/variables/aws-account-variables.md

 Write-Host 'AwsAccount.AccessKey=' #{aws account.AccessKey}
 ```

-## Add an AWS Account to Octopus
+## Add an AWS account to Octopus

-For instructions to set up an AWS account in Octopus, see [AWS Accounts](/docs/infrastructure/deployment-targets/aws/index.md).
+For instructions to set up an AWS account in Octopus, see [AWS accounts](/docs/infrastructure/deployment-targets/aws/index.md).

 ## Learn more